Created in 1991/92, the Australian Standing Stones in Glen Innes Highlands is the national monument to Celtic people, past and present.

 The Stones acknowledge the contribution to Australian culture made by people from the Celtic nations of Scotland, Ireland, Cornwall, Wales, the Isle of Man, Brittany, Asturias and Galicia.

-The Stones were officially opened by the then NSW Governor, Rear Admiral Peter Sinclair on February 1, 1992.
+The Stones were officially opened by the then NSW Governor, Rear Admiral Peter Sinclair, on 1 February 1992.

 The Australian Standing Stones Management Board (ASSMB) is a Community Committee of Council and is responsible for managing the site.

-The first Stone was raised on September 7, 1991 by the local Tug o’ War team.
+The first Stone was raised on 7 September 1991 by the local Tug o’ War team.

-At the ceremony, emblems from the Celtic nations were place into the excavation – thistle (Scotland), shamrock (Ireland), leek and daffodil (Wales), primrose (Cornwall), a piece of broom (Brittany), ragwort (Isle of Man), wattle (Australia) and a sprig of rowan – an ancient Celtic symbol.
+At the ceremony, emblems from the Celtic nations were placed into the excavation – thistle (Scotland), shamrock (Ireland), leek and daffodil (Wales), primrose (Cornwall), a piece of broom (Brittany), ragwort (Isle of Man), wattle (Australia) and a sprig of rowan – an ancient Celtic symbol.

-A bottle of whisky was also poured in to the excavation by the local Catholic priest, who remarked “For shame, for shame to be so wasteful.
+A bottle of whisky was also poured into the excavation by the local Catholic priest, who remarked “For shame, for shame to be so wasteful.
 It should have been filtered through the kidneys first!”.

-Ancient Celts were farming people who lived across Europe and the British Isles around 2600 years ago.
+Ancient Celts were farming people who lived across Europe and the British Isles around 2,600 years ago.

 The Celts raised stones as calendars to mark the change of seasons to help indicate when they should sow and when they should harvest.

-Mystery and legend surround stone circles throughout the world including our own Australian Standing Stones.
+Mystery and legend surround stone circles throughout the world, including our own Australian Standing Stones.

 The Celtic Family Wall offers individuals, families, clans and societies the opportunity to house authentic stones from Celtic homelands and places of significant Celtic heritage.